How much funding can the Initiative provide to my school?

 - Supplies related to the production of plays, musicals, or other theatrical events.

+Please note that the most compelling projects are those which demonstrate a long term impact on the theatre program in their application.
 Please see our tips and past recipients page to learn more about the types of projects able to be funded by the grant.

 May nonprofit arts organizations that work with public schools apply?